schnow265/Sketchbook/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting
 * Spamming the Inbox of my E-Mail.
+* Writing an Issue with the title *pls help*, dumping your crash log in the text field, and not providing any assistance.

 ## Enforcement Responsibilities